 - We don't see him threaten them, but Kimblee of Fullmetal Alchemist seems to have taken this approach with his chimeras.
 In fact, one of them claims there's no point in the heroes showing them mercy because of this.
 Doing so anyway works out rather well, since another of these chimeras is eventually responsible for Kimblee's death.

 - In Bone, the Lord of Locusts says this to the Hooded One.

-- In Black Panther: the Man Without Fear, Big Bad Vlad the Impaler tries to avert this, treating his minions fairly and giving even the ones that betray him second chance (just the one, mind - if they betray him again, their ass is toast).
+- In Black Panther: the Man Without Fear, Big Bad Vlad the Impaler tries to avert this, treating his minions fairly and giving even the ones that betray him a second chance (just the one, mind — if they betray him again, their ass is toast).
 It works pretty well for a while, but after Black Panther's interference with his business starts getting on his nerves, his patience for failure grows markedly shorter, hinting at his eventual Villainous Breakdown.

 - Star Wars Expanded Universe

 - We find out exactly what the Emperor does to people who displease him, and it's no idle threat.
 He had Bevel Lemelisk, one of the original designers of the Death Star, killed horribly, resurrected in a clone body, and killed again each time he screwed up after that (for a total of 6), always ensuring that each clone remembers the experience of the last death.
 Horribly as in: